UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Tutorial.rst.txt

     print ("that")  # I think we need this line too print("the other")

 comments can come after running code on a line as well.
-USing the hash to "comment out" parts of code is used in two ways:
+Using the hash to "comment out" parts of code is used in two ways:

 1) To add a little extra description to some code, to explain what it doing.